- The Washington Times - Friday, November 7, 2025

 Advertisement

-Prices at Target are up 5.5%, and Walmart’s prices have increased 5.3% versus last year, according to DataWeave, an analytics company that looked at 16,000 products on each retailer’s website.
+Prices at Target are up 5.5%, and Walmart’s prices have increased 5.3% from last year, according to DataWeave, an analytics company that looked at 16,000 products on each retailer’s website.

-Amazon has raised prices by as much as 12%, a report found.
+Amazon has raised prices by as much as 12%, according to a report.
 The retail giant disputes that claim, saying the increase was based on cherry-picked items.

-The Consumer Price Index, a Bureau of Labor Statistics metric, found that inflation was at 3% in September, which is where it was in January when Mr. Trump took office and slightly above the 2.9% rate in December.
+The Consumer Price Index, a Bureau of Labor Statistics metric, reported the annual inflation rate at 3% in September.
+It was the same place it was in January, when Mr. Trump took office, and slightly above the 2.9% rate in December.

 However, when volatile food and energy prices are removed, the CPI shows a modest decline in inflation.
-The rate minus food and energy was 3% in September, lower than last December, when it was 3.2%, and January, when it stood at 3.3%.
+The rate, excluding food and energy, was 3% in September, lower than in December, when it was 3.2%, and January, when it stood at 3.3%.

 Advertisement